 About Chautauqua Opera

 Founded in 1929, Chautauqua Opera is North America's oldest continuously operating summer opera company and 4th oldest opera company after the Metropolitan Opera, Cincinnati Opera and San Francisco Opera.
-The 2013 Chautauqua Opera season offers a fully staged production in Chautauqua Institution's 5000-seat Ampthitheater & a double-bill in Norton Hall.
+The 2014 Chautauqua Opera season offers a fully staged production in Chautauqua Institution's 5000-seat Amphitheater & another in Norton Hall.
 Chautauqua Opera productions feature internationally recognized guest artists as well as promising young singers from our Young Artists Program.

 Linda Jackson (1988-1994)

 Cynthia Auerbach (1981-1987)

 Albert Stoessel (1929-1943)